 Many of your favorite stores will open their doors to shoppers on Thanksgiving.
 To get a jumpstart on holiday deals and steals, check the holiday hours of the stores on your shopping list—you may be able to beat the crowds (and burn off some Thanksgiving dinner calories!) by shopping the night before.

 Don’t forget about online shopping, as well.
 Many retailers will be offering early-bird discounts to online shoppers in the days leading up to Cyber Monday.

-If clothing and accessories are on your gift-giving list, you may want to hold-off on those Black Friday deals.
-According to AllWomensTalk.com, the best time to go shopping for these items is late January, early February, late August, and early September.
+If clothing and toys are on your gift-giving list, you may want to hold-off on those Black Friday deals because they tend to be cheaper or easier to shop for at other times.
+Instead, focus on electronics and big-ticket items, including: